nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Strat in the Attic: Thrilling Stories of Guitar Archaeology -- Deke Dickerson
 - [ ] Zen and the Art of Happiness -- Chris Prentiss
 - [ ] The Zen Teachings of Jesus -- Kenneth S. Leong
-- [ ] Accessibility for Everyone -- Laura Kalbag
 - [ ] Junky -- William S. Burroughs